mcohen01/node-quickbooks/README.md

 <a name="findJournalEntries" />
 #### findJournalEntries(criteria, callback)

-Finds all JournalEntrys in Quickbooks, optionally matching the specified criteria
+Finds all JournalEntrys in QuickBooks, optionally matching the specified criteria

 __Arguments__